hypowergravity/personal-website/src/content/home.md

 - Working on indexing algorithms for small molecule crystallography

 **Computational Chemistry and AI Applications**
-- Exploring how artificial intelligence and chemoinformatics might help automate retrosynthesis and drug discovery to support chemical and material research
+- Exploring how AI and chemoinformatics might assist retrosynthesis and discovery to support chemical and materials research

 **Metal Organic Frameworks**
 - Exploring crystal structure and property prediction of metal organic frameworks using computational approaches